edringtondc/Brew-Tinerary/README.md

 # BrewTinerary

-This web app lets you search for a brewery in a given locatoin.
+This web app lets you search for a brewery in a given location.
 You can then save the brewery to your itinerary to organize your brewery hop!

 ## Getting Started

 * Obtain API keys from both [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) and [BreweryDB](https://www.brewerydb.com/developers)